brentvollebregt/hit-counter/README.md

 from server import app as application
 ```

-> If you want to enable HTTPS on pythonaywhere, set config.ENABLE_SSL to True.
+> If you want to enable HTTPS on pythonaywhere, set config.ENABLE_SSL in `config.py` to True.

+## Server Configuration
+- Enable SSL: Set an environment variable `ENABLE_SSL` to `true`.
+- Change Database location: Set an environment variable `DATABASE_FILE_PATH` to the file path of the database.

+> Alternatively these config values can be manually set in `config.py`.

 ## Inspiration
 This project was inspired by [github.com/dwyl/hits](https://github.com/dwyl/hits) which is a "General purpose hits (page views) counter" which unfortunately will count GitHub repo views.
 This was my idea to expand on this and add some features with also making it compatible with any site.